 Most of us have become accustomed to swiping a credit card or tapping our phone to make a purchase – whether at the grocery store or the gas station.
 Roughly 29% of U.S. adults say they don’t use cash to make purchases during a typical week, and some businesses are beginning to experiment with becoming totally cashless.
 The reasons to go cashless are varied, from speeding up lines to reducing the risk of robbery.
 The lingering effects of the COVID-19 pandemic have also accelerated the transition for many businesses as they look to minimize hand-to-hand contact and manage coin shortages.
 So it should come as no surprise that casinos are eyeing cashless as an alternative to cashiers and ATMs.

 While the idea of a cashless casino isn’t new, only in the last five years has the technology advanced enough that a wide range of vendors have marketed cashless tools such as digital wallets to make the change more widespread.
-As of 2023, nine states – Indiana, Kansas, Louisiana, Michigan, Mississippi, Missouri, Ohio, Pennsylvania, and West Virginia – have adopted cashless and digital payment options for commercial and tribal casinos.
+As of 2023, ten states – Indiana, Kansas, Louisiana, Michigan, Mississippi, Missouri, Nevada, Ohio, Pennsylvania, and West Virginia – along with tribal operators in four states – California, Connecticut, Florida, and Oklahoma – have adopted cashless and digital payment options for commercial and tribal casinos.
 And many industry leaders predict that number will continue to climb.

 So how can casino operators ensure a smooth transition to cashless transactions?
 Keep reading for our four tips – from implementation to system integration – on going cashless.